 "I am the way, and the truth, and the life; no one comes to the Father but through Me. ( John 14:6)

-In other words, without Jesus, you, me, and everyone else, isn't going to reach the Father, be resurrected from the dead, and live for all eternity in a perfect world.
+In other words, without Jesus, you, me, and everyone else, isn't going to be forgiven our sins and enter into the Father's coming kingdom (a utopia that man can only imagine) for all eternity.
 In short, without Him... we're toast.

 Endnotes (Chapter 6)

 Max Arthur MacAuliffe [1842-1913].
 The Sikh Religion, Volume 1.
 Chapter 1.
 Oxford University Press